hrr36-fec1/bill-morelike-component/README.md

 # bill-widget
-BetaCritic - clone of Metacritic - More like &lt;moviename> front end widget that shows related content.
+BetaCritic - clone of Metacritic - More Like *MovieName* front end widget that shows related content.